Leinad677YT/MC-multiplayer_template/zContent.infinite_garden/README.md

 This part is kinda tricky and the hardest of them all to control.
 Every generator type is contained inside `zl.inf_garden:generation/$(generator)`.
 The free doors will then execute the `main` subfunction of their respective generator when a `inf_generator` group update happens (either forced by the update function or by a room change).

 The fastest way to make a new generator is to blatantly stole another one already done and tweaking it to your needs.
-The final room will be selected from a storage if you chose to copy mine.
+The final room will be selected from a storage if you choose to copy mine.